 - create a range of new entry-level products; and

 - try new items and then graduate to established menu and higher-priced items and offers

 The customer’s perception of value is a very important determinant of invoice price adjustments for McDonald’s.
 Customers have their own mental picture of what a product is worth.
 A product is more than a physical item or even the sum of its parts.

-A price is also psychological stimuli for the customer.
-The danger of using a low price as a marketing tool is that the customer may feel that quality is inferior – and fast-food operators are at risk of underselling their offer and even losing volume.
-Which means it’s important to be fully aware of the brand and its integrity when deciding on a price.
+A price is also a psychological stimulus for the customer.
+The danger of using a low price as a marketing tool is that the customer may feel that quality is inferior, underselling their offer and even losing volume.
+Being fully aware of protecting the brand and its integrity when deciding on a price is key.

-Instead of experimenting on what ingredients best suited for the fast meals in McDonald’s India.
-A procedure where the food ingredients to follow to cut costs on items that are not necessary to put in the meals.
-It also shorten the time to prepare the meal thus more timely deliveries.
+Instead of experimenting on what ingredients best suit the fast meals in McDonald’s India, they use a scientific procedure to select food ingredients.
+This procedure ensures McDonald’s can cut costs on items that are not necessary to put in the meals.
+It also shortens the time to prepare the meal and frees up time for deliveries.

 Implementation of McDonald’s price strategy is localised rather than internationalised.
 McDonald’s has different pricing for different countries.
 Each country undergoes a strict process to determine the price for a particular market.

 - Determining demand.
-The determination if the demand of the product is significant enough to invest in the venture.
+The determination if the demand for the product is significant enough to invest in the venture.

 - Estimating costs.
 The balance of fixed and/or variable costs vs. the expected profits from the business venture.